speakeztech/mlir-tutorial/docs/tutorials/README.md

 - Recursive compilation and re-lowering can be triggered
 - Optimization passes spend significant effort "fixing" structural problems introduced by permissive source languages

-You'll notice throughout tutorials 7-11 that considerable pass complexity addresses **inserting structure that wasn't present semantically**—normalization, canonicalization, verification, type conversion, bufferization.
+You'll notice throughout tutorials 7-11 that considerable pass complexity addresses **inserting structure that wasn't present semantically**, normalization, canonicalization, verification, type conversion, bufferization.

 **The Fidelity Framework difference:** F# is a **strongly-typed functional language** making a good faith effort to embrace a **"correct by construction"** principle:
 - Type correctness enforced at source level by design-time LSP/compiler services